 Health care workers are crucial in the war against AMR.
 A high awareness of AMR and knowledge of actions that can minimise spread of infections as well as avoiding misuse of antibiotic among are necessary.
 Health care professionals can lead on this topic to increase the sense of urgency towards decision-makers and by inspiring colleagues.

-The objective of this session is to highlight the threat AMR poses to improved cancer care outcomes.
-Discussions will focus on the need to increase awareness on AMR as a key issue for global health, especially among health care workers within cancer care.
+The objective of this session was to highlight the threat AMR poses to improved cancer care outcomes.
+Discussions focused on the need to increase awareness on AMR as a key issue for global health, especially among health care workers within cancer care.
 The aim is to clarify the most central calls to action on a global level to stop the silent pandemic of AMR and so ensure effective treatments for today and tomorrow's cancer patients.